 - In large bowl, toss together cooked whole grains, parsley, tomatoes, green onions and mint.

 - In small jar with tight fitting lid, combine canola oil, lemon juice, salt and ground pepper.
 Secure lid and shake swell to blend thoroughly.

 - Pour dressing over salad and mix well.

-- Rest for one hour before serving to allow flavors to blend and parsley to soften somewhat.
+- Rest for one hour before serving to allow flavors to blend.